Storing snow to start the season early in Lapland ski resorts

 The ViaCon Advantage

-• Predictable start dates: With banked snow on hand, resorts open on schedule—Levi has every year their first slope ready for skiing in the beginning of October.
+• Predictable start dates: With banked snow on hand, resorts can open on schedule.
+Our customers have their first slopes ready in the beginning of October every year.

 • Scalable and repeatable: Annual deliveries and repeatable installation methods support consistent execution across large piles and multiple sites.